AndrewJBateman/pean-stack-api-display/README.md

 ## :clipboard: Status, Testing & To-Do List

 * **Status:** Deployed to Heroku.
 Backend working.
 Build file created with no errors.
-All files pass linting.
 * **Testing:** 7 test files all pass. e2e runs and passes but no specs
 * To-Do: New database - Supabase?
 * test SSR